KD Kempamma

-KD Kempamma, infamously known as Cyanide Mallika, is India's first convicted female serial killer.
-Commencing with her first murder in 1999 Kempamma killed 6 women over the next 8 years, 5 between October and December in 2007.
+KD Kempamma, also known as Cyanide Mallika, is India's first convicted female serial killer.
+Commencing with her first murder in 1999, Kempamma killed 6 women over the next 8 years, 5 between October and December in 2007.
 She befriended victims from female temple devotees and portrayed herself as a deeply pious woman.
 After gaining their confidence she would call them to another temple, ask them to dress in their best clothing and jewellery and give them 'holy water' with cyanide to drink.
 She was caught by police trying to dispose of the jewellery and confessed under interrogation.
 She was the first woman to be sentenced to death in Karnataka.

 Life

-Kempamma is from Kaggalipura, located in Karnataka.
-Kempamma married a tailor, but was abandoned by her husband in 1998.
-Her husband left her after Kempamma's chit fund business took large losses.
+Kempamma is from Kaggalipura, Karnataka.
+Kempamma married a tailor, but was abandoned by her husband in 1998 after she was jailed for a year for theft.
+After she was released, Kempamma started a chit fund business, which took large losses.
 Her husband threw her out of the house.
 She has three children.
 She then worked odd jobs, including becoming a domestic worker and a goldsmith's assistant.
 She often stole from houses she worked in as a domestic worker.

 Crimes and victims

 Crimes

 Kempamma is alleged to have murdered multiple women, but has only been convicted for six murders.
-Kempamma was alleged to have frequented temples near Bangalore, and to have preyed on women who appeared to be in distress.
+Kempamma was alleged to have frequented temples near Bangalore and to have preyed on women who appeared to be in distress.
 After spotting a woman, she would try to get them to trust her by listening to their problems and advising them to perform mandal pooja, which she told them would help them overcome their problems.
 She pretended to be a religious woman that was well-versed in rituals.
-She then offered to arrange for the pooja at a temple on city outskirts.
+She then offered to arrange for the pooja at a temple on the city outskirts.
 She told them to come to the ritual wearing finery.
-Once the victim arrived, Kempamma would start the ritual, tell the victim to close their eyes, and force them to drink cyanide-laced water or eat cyanide-laced food.
-She was 43.
-She got the cyanide from jewelry shops, where it was used to clean gold jewelry.
+Once the victim arrived, Kempamma would start the ritual, tell the victim to close their eyes and force them to drink cyanide-laced water or eat cyanide-laced food.
+She got the cyanide from jewellery shops, where it was used to clean gold jewellery.
 She claimed to have learned about killing with cyanide from movies.
 From this modus operandi, she gained the popular nickname "Cyanide Mallika."
 She would hold the noses of victims while they drank.
 Once dead, she would rob her victims of their money and valuables.
 She changed her identity after every murder.

 Kempamma was arrested in 2000 by the police in Bidadi.
 She had been trying to rob valuables from a house where she had been tasked with performing a ritual.
 The victim was able to escape unscathed by screaming.
 The victim was saved by her family, and Kempamma was arrested.
-She served six months in prison and was released afterward.
+She served six months in prison and was released afterwards.